OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

 ---
 title: Bitbucket Pipelines - Pipes and integrating with Octopus Deploy
 description: What are Bitbucket Pipes and how can you integrate them in your Bitbucket pipeline with Octopus Deploy?
-This post covers what pipes are and how to integrate Bitbucket pipelines with Octopus.
+This post covers what Pipes are and how to integrate Bitbucket pipelines with Octopus.
 author: mark.harrison@octopus.com
 visibility: private
 published: 2020-04-13